RoarkGit/Marcel-Toing/README.md

 |`NODE_ENV`            |The environment in which the bot is running (e.g. `prod`).|
 |`GUILD_ID`            |The ID of the home guild in which the bot is running.     |

+See `.env.dev.example` for how to specify these values.

 ## Contributing
 All you need to do is go to https://www.discord.com/developers and create a new application.
 This will give you the token and client ID, which you can then use to connect the bot to a test server.
 If you're adding something new, just create a pull request.